2DGD-F0TH/2DGD_F0TH/README.md

 If instead there is something unclear about the book, or something you would like to see added, drop by the ISSUES section and leave a ticket there, I will try to fix it, or at least add a placeholder for the future.

+Another way to contribute is to translate the entire book in another language!
+Check the Wiki for more information.

 All contributions will be handled with maximum respect and in accordance to our [Code of Conduct](CODE_OF_CONDUCT.md).

 Thank you for reading.